TownOfGrimlocke/Covenant/README.md

 right to appeal.

 You have the right to appeal a ban by contacting a Community Manager:
-Glitch Vidarr (fasniper), Gracie Mackenzie (GracelynnDavis), Tyler M Davis (TylerMDavis), Viktoriya Hui-Lycheborne (ILIKEPIEPIEPIEPIEPIEPIEPIEPIEPI).
+Glitch Vidarr (fasniper), Gracie Moonchild (GracelynnDavis), Tyler M Davis (TylerMDavis), Viktoriya Hui-Lycheborne (ILIKEPIEPIEPIEPIEPIEPIEPIEPIEPI).